-I had several pieces of fabric leftover from my Patriotic Rag Wreath.
+I had several pieces of fabric, which I bought from fabric carolina, leftover from my Patriotic Rag Wreath.
 The fabric color scheme didn’t match the colors I picked for the wreath, so I thought I could use them to make Patriotic Throw Pillows.
 I don’t have a pattern for the throw pillows.
 I simple shored up my material and made each pair of contrasting fabric the same size, stitched about a 5/8-inch seam on 3 sides of the material and about 2/3 of the last side, then stuffed the pillows with handfuls of polyester fiberfill.
 Simone helped me sew by pressing her two little feet on the sewing machine foot pedal until she got tired.
 Then she helped stuff pillows until that bored her (actually, Jack and the Neverland Pirates came on).

 The pattern on the front and back of each pillow is a contrast but maintains the color scheme.
 You can replace one piece of fabric with a solid color (red, white, or blue) that compliments the colors in the pattern.
 I also washed the fabric in cold water with detergent and rinsed with fabric softener.
 I machined dried the fabric, then I ironed each piece.
 Overall, the project took about one hour to complete four pillows (not including washing, drying, and ironing).